xiaomai2000/learngit/readme.txt

-Gitt is a version contrl system.
+Gitt is a distrubutict version contrl system.
 Git is free software.